 Getting “Into the Zone”

-The first step for getting in the zone is to have an objective.
 What are you hoping to accomplish today?
 I find that things go best when I’m focusing in on tasks that I estimate will take one to two hours – writing a first draft of a post for The Simple Dollar, for example, or going through my email inbox, answering the urgent messages, filing some into my “Reader Mailbox” folder, and trashing the spam.
 What do you hope to do in the zone?

-The next step is to eliminate distractions.
 Turn off the internet.
 Turn off your cell phone and/or your desk phone.
 Close the door.
 Put on some noise-cancelling headphones.
 Minimize or eliminate the things that enable you to take your focus away from your work.

-Finally, create a situation conducive to focus.
 This varies greatly based on the individual.
 For me, it involves a bit of meditation, some appropriate music, and a well-lit room.
 It could be completely different from you.
 My suggestion is to try to recreate environments where you’re sure that you’ve been able to focus in the past.
 You should also have all of the materials you’ll need for your tasks easily in hand.

 Dealing with Interruptions